vinchiqqq-byte/AnarkernelOS/README.md

 ## Description

-Right now, project stil in development, expect many thiings to change, bugs and more
+Right now, project stil in development, expect many things to change, bugs and more.

 ### Tools used